MicrosoftDocs/OfficeDocs-O365ITPro/yammer/get-started-with-yammer/newyammer-faq.md

 ---
 # New Yammer Preview Customer Terms and FAQ

 Yammer has been completely redesigned, with dozens of new capabilities that power leadership engagement, company-wide communication, and communities in Microsoft 365.
 The new Yammer delivers a beautiful, intelligent experience across devices and deep integration with Microsoft Teams, SharePoint Online, and Outlook.
-And, as part of Microsoft 365, people can connect and share knowledge across the organization with open conversations backed by enterprise-grade privacy, security and compliance.
+And, as part of Microsoft 365, people can connect and share knowledge across the organization with open conversations backed by enterprise-grade privacy, security, and compliance.

 As Microsoft’s first app built from the ground up with the Fluent Design System, the new Yammer provides an engaging and easy-to-use experience on the web and in the Yammer app for Android and iOS.
 In addition, Yammer can be integrated with Microsoft Teams, as a Communities app in the left rail, enabling you to access organization-wide communities without leaving the hub for teamwork.
-Integration with Outlook lets you read, like and reply to Yammer conversations within your Outlook inbox.
+Integration with Outlook lets you read, like, and reply to Yammer conversations within your Outlook inbox.
 And the Yammer web part for SharePoint Online introduces Yammer’s new design and features, including questions and answers, to power a social intranet.

 Building on a decade of customer success and feedback, the new Yammer delivers many top customer requests.
 A new, personalized conversation feed powered by AI connects you with conversations across the organization.
 Each community can be given a unique identity with branding and cover photos.
 Communicators can highlight conversations with pinned posts and close discussions to prevent replies.
 Leaders can broadcast live and on-demand events with a new, simpler production option using webcams and desktop sharing.